MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-auto-release.md

 ## Best practices

-1. Ensure rooms used for in-person meetings have Teams panels to check in
+1. Ensure rooms used for in-person meetings have Teams panels to check in.
-1. Avoid enabling Auto Release for rooms used for large events such as townhalls/live events
+1. Avoid enabling Auto Release for rooms used for large events such as townhalls/live events.
-1. Avoid enabling Auto Release for rooms that aren't used for Teams meetings (such as Webex or Zoom)
+1. Avoid enabling Auto Release for rooms that aren't used for Teams meetings (such as Webex or Zoom).